 Croswell is a very small city located in the state of Michigan.
 With a population of 2,338 people and two constituent neighborhoods, Croswell is the 314th largest community in Michigan.

-The per capita income in Croswell in 2010 was $16,613, which is low income relative to Michigan and the nation.
-This equates to an annual income of $66,452 for a family of four.
+The per capita income in Croswell in 2010 was $16,213, which is low income relative to Michigan and the nation.
+This equates to an annual income of $64,852 for a family of four.

+Croswell is a very ethnically-diverse city.
 The people who call Croswell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Croswell residents report their race to be White, followed by Black or African-American.
 Croswell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.89% of the city’s residents.
+People of Hispanic or Latino origin account for 17.30% of the city’s residents.
 Important ancestries of people in Croswell include Irish, English, Polish, and Canadian.